New York TRS (NYSTRS) Retirement Calculator 2026

 The final average salary: what raises matter

 Salary increases in the years immediately before retirement have an outsized effect on the final pension.
-Under Tier 4, every dollar added to the three-year FAS flows through the entire accrual percentage.
+Both tiers now use the three-year FAS, so every dollar added to your three highest consecutive years flows through the entire accrual percentage.
 A $5,000 raise in your third-to-last year that lifts the FAS by $1,667 ($5,000 divided across three years) adds roughly $840 per year to a pension with a 50% accrual rate.
 Over 25 years of retirement, that $1,667 increase in FAS generates about $21,000 in additional pension income.

 For high-stakes decisions